The Power of Motion to Reopen and Terminate Removal Proceedings

 The Process of Filing a Motion to Reopen and Terminate

-- Filing the Motion: The motion must be filed with the immigration court that issued the final removal order.
-It must be accompanied by a filing fee and a copy must be served to the opposing party, which is usually the DHS.
+- Filing the Motion: Once the motion is drafted, it must be filed with the immigration court that issued the final removal order.
+This step includes submitting the motion along with the required filing fee.
+Additionally, a copy of the motion must be served to the opposing party, typically the Department of Homeland Security (DHS), ensuring that they are informed of the proceedings and have the opportunity to respond.

-- Receiving a Decision: The immigration judge will review the motion and make a decision on whether to grant or deny it.
-If the motion is granted, the removal proceedings will be terminated, and the individual can remain in the United States.
-If the motion is denied, the individual can appeal the decision to the BIA.
+- Receiving a Decision: After reviewing the motion and any arguments presented during the hearing, the immigration judge will issue a decision regarding the motion.
+If the motion is granted, the removal proceedings will be terminated, allowing the individual to remain in the United States.
+Conversely, if the motion is denied, the individual retains the right to appeal the decision to the Board of Immigration Appeals (BIA), which can provide another avenue for relief.

 The Benefits of Filing a Motion to Reopen and Terminate